connor-hester/CreativeCodeProject01Hester/README.md

 # CreativeCodeProject01Hester
 Creative Coding Project 1
-This is my project 1.
-It describes an adjective.
+This is my midterm project that represents an adjective through video.